Travel Inspiration

 Hotel Dieu, Beaune - Burgundy

-The Burgundy hills are great to explore by car and amongst the different wine routes, we recommend the Route des Grands Crus from Beaune to Dijon.
-For shorter trips, set your base camp in Beaune and combine sightseeing with bike rides and wine tasting.
+The Burgundy wine area is great to explore by car, and amongst the different wine routes, I recommend the Route des Grands Crus from Beaune to Dijon.
+For more relaxing trips, stay in one of these stunning château-hotels in Burgundy and combine sightseeing with gastronomic meals and wine tasting.

-And there you have it, some great destinations to visit in France in the fall.
+And there you have it; some great destinations to visit in France in the fall.
 Which one tempts you most for your next fall holidays in France?

 Click here for more France Travel Inspiration